YusepFathul/Gender-Detection---Linear-Regression/README.md

 ## Conclusion

 This project successfully developed a machine learning model for gender detection based on names.
-The use of Linear Regression resulted in strong performance metrics, particularly with careful data preprocessing and feature engineering.
+The use of Logistic Regression resulted in strong performance metrics, particularly with careful data preprocessing and feature engineering.